autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ### Operator Node

 An operator node is closer to an *archive domain node* rather than a *full domain node*.
 The differences are that `archive-canonical` can be used and the `state-pruning` is set to 28,800 blocks.
-Also you need to specify a `domain-id` and an `operator-id`.
+Also you need to specify a `--domain-id` and an `--operator-id`.

 ```bash
 subspace-node run \